 On June 4, 1925, the Westphalian Mathematical Society held a conference in honor of Karl Weierstrass.
 At that conference, David Hilbert gave a famous speech which has since become known as "On the Infinite".
 In that speech, Hilbert said "...the definitive clarification of the nature of the infinite, instead of pertaining just to the sphere of specialized scientific interests, is needed for the dignity of the human intellect itself.
 From time immemorial, the infinite has stirred men's emotions more than any other question.
 Hardly any other idea has stimulated the mind so fruitfully, and yet no other concept needs clarification more than it does."
 (1)

 I could not possibly agree with Dr. Hilbert more.
 Of all the subjects I teach, none so enraptures my students, and none so infuriates them, as those concerning infinity.
 Although I have studied the infinite for almost 30 years, I too am endlessly befuddled, inspired, and illuminated by its mysteries.
-My father first introduced me to the notion of infinity when I was about 8, with (a version of) the follow teaching.
+My father first introduced me to the notion of infinity when I was about 8.
 In the years since, the infinite has been my constant joy and my beloved companion.
 It is my hope to share some of that with you.
-I begin where my father did, with the parable of Ugg the caveman.
+I begin where my father did, with the invention of counting.

 "Imagine that you are a caveman.
 Your name, perhaps, is Ugg, and you have seven children, Moot, Shem, Zok, Tov, Boka, Nim, and Tee.
 You, however, do not know that there are seven, because counting hasn't been invented yet.
 One day, as you make your way through the wilds, you come upon a tree, heavy with apples.
 You eat one, and the sweetness explodes in your mouth.
 You gather some, to take home to your children, but then you pause.
 As all parents (and all people who have siblings) know, this could be a problem!
 If there are not enough, the children will fight over them.
 If there are any extra, the children will fight over them.
 And yet, how are you to know how many to gather?
 You sit at the base of the tree and think long and hard, and finally inspiration awakens inside of you.
 "For Moot" you say, and put an apple in your basket.
 "For Shem", and you take another apple.
 "For Zok, for Tov, for Boka and Nim," you recite, putting apples in your basket.
 "And finally for little Tee!"